erkston/lobby-bot-dl/README.md

 - Resend Connect Info - resend server address and password to lobby members via DM.
 Only works after the lobby has launched
 - DM Players - opens a modal to send any text to all current lobby players via DM
 - Kick Player - Kicks a player from the lobby, requires their discord User ID.
-- Ban/Unban Players - Bans a player if they're not already banned, or unbans them if they are already banned.
-Banning a player also kicks them from any open lobbies.
-Bans are bot-wide and not for a particular lobby and will also persist across bot restarts.
-Requires discord User ID.
+- Ban/Unban Players - "Locally" bans a player if they're not already banned, or unbans them if they are already banned.
+Bans created with this button are local to the hosts' lobbies.
+For global bans see /lbban command.
+Requires discord User ID and an optional duration parameter that should have units attached (3d, 2w, 1m, etc.).

 For kick and ban functions the easiest way to get a User ID is to enable Developer Mode in Discord (Settings > Advanced).
 Once enabled you can get someone's User ID by right clicking on them and selecting Copy User ID.